 However, depending on the composition, one element might be more of a focal point, or point of interest, than other visual elements within the image.

 That would make that particular focal point the primary subject within the photograph.

 From an artists point of view rocks, water, sky and people can all be considered to be objects within the frame.

-However, it’s the compositional characteristics inherent to those objects (e.g., shape, texture and color) that can actually become the primary focal points or subjects within the photograph.
+However, it’s the elements of composition (e.g., shape, texture and color) inherent to those objects that can actually become the primary focal points or subjects within the photograph.

 Several members of the tour group decided to hire a couple of helicopters for a scenic flight over the mountains near the city of Ushuaia at the bottom of Argentina.

 It was a brilliant flight, though I missed my opportunity for a turn in the front seat where photography opportunities were superior.

 Towards the end of the flight the pilot landed on a remote beach for the old champagne and nibbles trick.